BBaysinger/bb-react-slideshow/README.md

 ## Roadmap

-- **Modularize Controls:** Explore making controls a separate component that can be linked or passed to the slideshow component.
-The slideshow will then use whatever features are provided in each control set.
 - **Finish Default Styling:** Overridable default styling should represent a basic slideshow out of the box.
 - **Route (replace) Updates for Auto Slide:** I would love route updates on autoslide via `replace` so as to avoid stacking the history.
 Unfortunately, Chrome has an apparent defect with this that I'm also seeing in another project.
-I'll come back to it.
+I may need to investigate and reproduce the issue for a bug report.

 ## Example